Emergent $\mathcal{PT}$-symmetry breaking of collective modes with topological critical phenomena

-In Fig.~\ref{fig:collective_mode_scan_t2}, we show the response function in the low-frequency regime, with either small [(a)(b)(c)] or large [(d)(e)(f)] SOC strength.
-The location of sharp peaks satisfy $I_{11}I_{22}=\omega^{2}I_{12}^{2}$ (at the obvious pole of the response function), from which we solve for the dispersion of AB modes $\omega_{AB}(q)$ for different SOC strengths [see Fig.~\ref{fig:collective_mode_scan_t2}(g)].
-Note that the resultant dispersions of AB modes change from purely real for $t_{so}<t_s$, to purely imaginary for $t_{so}>t_s$, thus indicating an intriguing transition point.
+In Fig.~\ref{fig:collective_mode_scan_t2}, we show the response function in the low-frequency regime, with either small ({\bf aI}, {\bf aII} and {\bf aIII}) or large ({\bf bI}, {\bf bII} and {\bf bIII}) SOC strength.
+The location of sharp peaks satisfy $I_{11}I_{22}=\omega^{2}I_{12}^{2}$ (at the obvious pole of the response function), from which we solve for the dispersion of AB modes $\omega_{AB}(q)$ for different SOC strengths [see Fig.~\ref{fig:collective_mode_scan_t2}{\bf c} and \ref{fig:collective_mode_scan_t2}{\bf d}].
+Note that the resultant dispersions of AB modes change from purely real for $t_{\text{so}}<t_{\text{s}}$, to purely imaginary for $t_{\text{so}}>t_{\text{s}}$, thus indicating an intriguing transition point.
 This is in contrast to the BCS ground state that always features a real energy.
-Note that the spectra of the higher branch of the collective modes [see Fig.~\ref{fig:chi}(b)] obtained from the sharp peaks plotted in Fig.~\ref{fig:chi}(a)], are also real, regardless of the value of $t_{so}$.
-Thus, an emergent $\mathcal{PT}$-symmetry breaking occurs in the lower branch of the collective modes, at the critical point $t_{so}=t_s$.
-Close to the critical point, the speed of sound $\upsilon_{p}=\partial \omega_{AB}/\partial q\big|_{q=0}$, which characterizes the speed of propagation for phonon modes, rapidly vanishes toward a non-analytic kink at the transition point [see inset of Fig.~\ref{fig:collective_mode_scan_t2}(g)], confirming the existence of a quantum phase transition~\cite{sachdev2007quantum}.
-The critical exponent, extracted from a numerical fit, is $\sim 1/2$.
+Note that the spectra of the higher branch of the collective modes [see Fig.~\ref{fig:chi}{\bf b}] obtained from the sharp peaks plotted in Fig.~\ref{fig:chi}{\bf a}], are also real, regardless of the value of $t_{\text{so}}$.
+Thus, an emergent $\mathcal{PT}$-symmetry breaking occurs in the lower branch of the collective modes, at the critical point $t_{\text{so}}=t_{\text{s}}$.
+Close to the critical point, the speed of sound $\upsilon_{p}=\partial \omega_{AB}/\partial q\big|_{q=0}$, which characterizes the speed of propagation for phonon modes, rapidly vanishes toward a non-analytic kink at the transition point [see inset of Fig.~\ref{fig:collective_mode_scan_t2}{\bf c}], confirming the existence of a quantum phase transition~\cite{sachdev2007quantum}. { Furthermore, under a low-frequency, small-momentum expansion, the equation $I_{11}I_{22}=\omega^{2}I_{12}^{2}$ is reduced to $\omega=\pm \upsilon_{p}$, with $\upsilon^2_{p}>0$ ($\upsilon^2_{p}<0$) in the $\mathcal{PT}$ unbroken (broken) phase (see the Methods for more information).
+Numerical calculations then reveal that, at the critical point, $\upsilon_{p}$ vanishes with a critical exponent $1/2$, consistent with a direct numerical fit in Fig.~\ref{fig:response_EP}. }

+The softening of phonon mode derives from the coalescence of the AB mode and its hole partner [see Fig.~\ref{fig:collective_mode_scan_t2}{\bf c} and \ref{fig:collective_mode_scan_t2}{\bf d}].
+In contrast to the mere merging of eigenmodes in single-particle $\mathcal{PT}$-symmetric systems, the particle and hole modes annihilate each other at the critical point.
+This is also in contrast to previous studies on the coalescence of the Bogoliubov modes at the critical exceptional point of a two-component Bose-Einstein condensate~\cite{hanai2019non,hanai2020critical,fruchart2020phase}, where phonon modes with linear dispersion persist at the critical point.
+Indeed, a direct consequence of the annihilation of AB modes here is the complete absence of response to low-frequency perturbations, which, as we show below, is associated with the spectral point-gap topology.